-At the Will Adams Centre, we aim to offer excellence and choice to all our students; whatever their ability or needs.
+At Will Adams Centre, we aim to offer excellence and choice to all our students; whatever their ability or needs.
 We aim to achieve this through the removal of barriers to learning and participation.
-We have high expectations of all our students.
+We have high expectations of all of our students.
 We want all our students to feel that they are a valued part of our school community.
 We work closely with external agencies in order to support our young people in the best possible way.

 This includes work with: